lwhite21/react-component-library/README.md

 # react-simplicity

-React Simplicity is a react UI library created by Logan.
+React Simplicity is a library of simple and easy to use custom UI components.

+Created by Logan.